breadboardengineer1234/QuickNet/docs/types.md

 # Types
 This section explains how each type works and indicates their respective sizes.
 In all code examples, ```local data = QuickNet.Data``` is implied.
 ## Numbers (1-8 bytes)
 QuickNet supports all number types supported by the buffer library as well as float16 (F16).
-Because float16 lacks native luau support, using it incurs much higher CPU overhead compared to other number types; this is despite QuickNet having a fairly optimal implementation of it.
+Because float16 is not natively supported in luau, using it incurs much higher CPU overhead compared to other number types; this is despite QuickNet having a fairly optimal implementation of it.
 Below is a list of the supported number types with their ranges.
 Note that floating point numbers stop being able to accurately represent integer increments at values far above/below the min/max bounds.
 | Number Type | Minimum Value | Maximum Value | Size (bytes) |
 |-------------|--------------|---------------| ---------------|
 | NumberU8    | 0            | 255           | 1 |